triglav-dataflow/triglav-agent-vertica/README.md

   * Store the access token into the token storage file
   * Read the token from the token storage file next time
   * Refresh the access token if it is expired
-2. Repeat followings in `watcher_interval` seconds:
+2. Repeat followings in `monitor_interval` seconds:
 3. Obtain resource (table) lists of the specified prefix (keys of connection_info) from triglav.
 4. Connect to vertica with an appropriate connection info for a resource uri, and find tables which are newer than last check.
 5. Store checking information into the status storage file for the next time check.